 - 2 tablespoons ice water

-Pat the dough into a disk, wrap tightly with plastic wrap, and refrigerate for at least an hour.
+- Pat the dough into a disk, wrap tightly with plastic wrap, and refrigerate for at least 1 hour.

-Preheat the oven to 375˚.
-Line two baking sheets with parchment paper or Silpats.
+- Preheat the oven to 375 degrees F. Line two baking sheets with parchment paper or silicone mats.

 - Divide the dough into two pieces and roll each into a very thin (1/8 inch or less) 10x12-inch rectangle.